Clumsy-Coder/dotfiles/README.md

-# unix-terminal-config
+# zsh-terminal-config
-Your personal config for setting up Unix in terminal
+Your personal config for setting up a zsh terminal
-Ex: config for bash, zsh, fish, etc

 All your configurations on setting the terminal is done here.